-•(c) A one-neighborhood.

-•(d) A two-neighborhood.
+- •(c) A one-neighborhood. - •(d) A two-neighborhood.

-Iterative Placement Improvement - Force-directed placement method
+Iterative Placement Improvement (contd.,)

+Force-directed placement methods:
-• Imagine connecting all the logic cells which are going to place are connected through identical springs .

-•The number of springs is equal to the number of connections between logic cells.

-•The effect of the springs is to pull connected logic cells together.

-•The more highly connected the logic cells, the stronger the pull of the springs.

-• The force on a logic cell i due to logic cell j is given by Hooke's law, which says the force of a spring is proportional to its extension:
+Imagine identical springs connecting all the logic cells we wish to place.
+The number of springs is equal to the number of connections between logic cells.
+The effect of the springs is to pull connected logic cells together.
+The more highly connected the logic cells, the stronger the pull of the springs.
+The force on a logic cell i due to logic cell j is given by Hooke's law, which says the force of a spring is proportional to its extension: